-The simple autoencoder is the most basic autoencoder with a single layer between the input and output.
-It reduces the 2.5 million samples to just 2 neurons, and then reconstructs it back again.
+The simple autoencoder is the most basic autoencoder with a single layer between the input and the output [2].
+First, it encodes the 2.5 million samples to just 2 neurons under a fully connected (Dense) layer ReLU (short for Rectified Linear Unit) activation functions.
+Then, it decodes the samples back to 2.5 million using sigmoid activation functions.